mcqua007/shopify-bare/readme.md

  │    │   ├─ styles.scss          - main styles used across the site
  │    │   ├─ product.scss         - example of template page sass
  │    │   └─ ...
  │    └─ tmp/                     - used for temp output from gulp, i.e. rejected css
+ │    │   ├─ styles.rejected.css  - shows all selectors that were purged from styles.scss
+ │    │   └─ ...                  - other purged files
  │
  ├─ gulpfile.js                   - use this to edit build pipelines if needed └─  ...